Anders Åslund

 Per Anders Åslund ([ˈândɛʂ ˈoːslɵnd]; born 17 February 1952) is a Swedish economist and former Senior Fellow at the Atlantic Council.
 He is also a chairman of the International Advisory Council at the Center for Social and Economic Research (CASE).

 His work focuses on economic transition from centrally planned to market economies. Åslund served as an economic adviser to the governments of Kyrgyzstan, Russia, and Ukraine and from 2003 was director of the Russian and Eurasian Program at the Carnegie Endowment for International Peace. Åslund was an advocate of early, comprehensive, and radical economic reforms in Russia and Eastern Europe.
 He worked at the Peterson Institute for International Economics from 2006 to 2015.
-In 2013, David Frum wrote that “Anders Aslund at the Peterson Institute is one of the world’s leading experts on the collapse of the planned Soviet economy.”
+In 2013, neoconservative David Frum wrote that "Anders Aslund at the Peterson Institute is one of the world's leading experts on the collapse of the planned Soviet economy."
 From 2010 to 2013 and again in 2022 he contributed to The Moscow Times, an independent English-language newspaper; he is also a long-time contributor to the Kyiv Post.

-Anders Aslund lives in Washington, DC, with his wife Anna and their two children.
+Anders Aslund lives in Washington, DC, with his wife, Anna, and their two children.

 Åslund in Sweden

-From 1989 to 1994, Åslund worked as a Professor of International Economics at the Stockholm School of Economics; and in 1989 he became the founding director of the Stockholm Institute of East European Economics.
+From 1989 to 1994, Åslund worked as a professor of International Economics at the Stockholm School of Economics; and in 1989 he became the founding director of the Stockholm Institute of East European Economics.

 On 22 April 1990 Åslund published a controversial article on Dagens Nyheter, drawing parallels between the collapsing communist regimes in Eastern Europe and the social democratic policies in Sweden.
 He argued that Sweden had too large a public sector; supported communist dictatorships, such as Cuba, in the Third World; and had excessive state intervention in all areas of life.
 The ruling Swedish Social Democratic Party opposed the views of Åslund in dozens of articles.
 In June 1990, Social Democratic Prime Minister Ingvar Carlsson voiced public disagreement with Åslund in the Riksdag.
 However, opposition leader Carl Bildt (Moderate Party) defended Åslund.